Village Design Statement

 National Planning Policy Framework – The revised National Planning Policy Framework sets out government’s planning policies for England and how these are expected to be applied.

-Mendip District Council’s Public Access website allows you to view details of planning applications currently being considered by the Council as well as some planning history.
+Somerset Council’s Public Access website allows you to view details of planning applications currently being considered by the Council as well as some planning history.

 Please be aware that comments submitted online will not be viewable by the public until the content has been checked.
 This may take several days due to the number of comments received so please be patient.